NicholasIndorf/KingCountyHousingSaleModel/README.md

 - Two:
 Consider closest 15 neighbors

-We recommend Mom & Pop Realty use the grade and condition of the house if the house has a basement, the size of the house and size of the property to predict the price of the a clients home.
-The strongest predictors is House Square Footage, where a 1% increase in Home square footage translates to an increase in 0.22% sale price.
+We recommend Mom & Pop Realty use the size of the house and property, grade and condition of the house, and whether the house has a basement to understand the potential sale price of the a clients home.
+The strongest predictors are House Square Footage, where a 1% increase in Home square footage translates to an increase in 0.22% sale price.
 The next strongest predictor is the grade of the house, specifically, where the house has an excellent grade.
 Homes with an excellent grade has a 20.1% higher sales price than that of a home with an average grade.
 We understand this model is incomplete and the level of bias in the model reduces the overall effectiveness.

+Especially given the average error is ~$\150,000, the price of some homes in the dataset, we would not recommend Mom & Pop Realty use the model to give an accurate numerical estimate for the sale price of a home.
+Rather, it is effective as a view into what features are important determinants of sale price.

-Our final model does not included location data.
-Adding those features to the model may help the model's bias and heteroskedasticity issues.
+Critically, our final model does not include location data.
+Adding those features to the model may help the model's bias, heteroskedasticity issues, and overall predictive power.

 ## Navigating the Repository